aquasecurity/tfsec/docs/checks/azure/storage/default-action-deny.md

 title: The default action on Storage account network rules should be set to deny
 ---

+# The default action on Storage account network rules should be set to deny

 ### Default Severity: <span class="severity critical">critical</span>

 ### Explanation